zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-ansys_fluent/config-visualization/config-visualization.md

 # Configure Visualization

+## Objectives

+In this lab, we will walk you through how to create and configure a GPU visualization node using TurboVNC and OpenGL.

+## Prerequisites

+* Some understanding of cloud and database terms is helpful
+* Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
+* Familiarity with networking is helpful

 ## Introduction

 HPC workloads often require visualization tools for scheduling, monitoring or analyzing the output of the simulations.
 In these scenarios, it is often desired to create a GPU visualization node for optimal resolution and post processing.
 A GUI is not installed by default on OCI instances; however, one can be configured easily using VNC or X11 remote display protocol.
 The subsections below will walk through how to create a GPU visualization node in the public subnet using TurboVNC and OpenGL.